TommyWabg/Switch2Connect/README.md

 ## Key Features

 * **Windows 10 Native Compatibility:** Resolved the `AttributeError: property is not available...` crash.
 Runs flawlessly on Windows 10 (22H2 and above).
-Windows 11 is still recommanded for 70Hz max bluetooth polling rate, while only 20Hz max on Windows 10 due to the lack of OS driver support for BLE protocol.
+Windows 11 is still recommended for a 70Hz max Bluetooth polling rate, while only 20Hz max on Windows 10 due to the lack of OS driver support for the BLE protocol.
 * **Low Latency Bluetooth Mode:** The application now forces Windows Bluetooth LE into `ThroughputOptimized` mode upon connection.
 This drastically drops the connection interval, massively reducing native Bluetooth input delay across the board.
 * **ESP32-S3 N16R8 Low-Latency Connection:** Added native support for the ESP32-S3 N16R8 development board as a low-latency BLE bridge, which enables 133Hz polling rate.
 The application provides firmware installation, controller pairing via the SYNC button, and seamless reconnection for controllers previously bonded to the bridge.
 * **Flexible Multi-Driver & Emulation Backend (WinUHid, ViGEmBus & USBIP):** Upgraded the emulation backend to support a flexible multi-driver architecture.
 Users can now seamlessly toggle between the built-in [WinUHid](https://github.com/lurebat/WinUHid) driver, the industry-standard [ViGEmBus](https://github.com/nefarius/ViGEmBus) virtual gamepad emulator, and a [USBIP](https://github.com/vadimgrn/usbip-win2)-based emulation mode which enables emulating a physical USB-connected Switch 2 Pro Controller.